Vitamin D Effects & Interactions - Questions & Answers - Page 5

 Popular questions about Vitamin D

-Does Vitamin D cause an itchy scalp?
+Can too much Vitamin D cause dry scalp?

-Can Vitamin D cause dry throat?
+Can too much Vitamin D cause easy bruising?

 Key facts about Vitamin D